anshika-aj/music-recommendation/usecase_documentation/04_user_feedback.md

 Evaluators are team members/product or engineering stakeholders judging retrieval quality, not assumed end consumers.

-Feedback is collected through the Streamlit comparison interface and stored automatically whenever an evaluator selects 👍 or 👎.
+Feedback is collected through the live Streamlit app and stored automatically in Supabase whenever an evaluator clicks 👍 or 👎.

-> **Important:** This document should contain actual feedback only after testing begins.
-Until then, the tables below are templates.
+> **Status:** live and collecting real feedback (not simulated).
+Vote
+> counts are still low — see §5 for the current snapshot.
+Sections below
+> marked "populate as data grows" are genuinely incomplete, not filled
+> with placeholder numbers.

 ## 2. Feedback fields